 More and more people are travelling internationally than was previously prevalent, whether for work or leisure.
-Therefore it is becoming increasingly important to pay attention to travel medicine as travellers are prone to acquiring infectious diseases that are not endemic in their home countries.
-For example, an expatriate to Nigeria is prone to malaria whereas Nigerians in Nigeria are less prone because their immune system is accustomed to the parasite.
+Therefore, it is becoming increasingly important to pay attention to travel medicine as travelers are prone to acquiring infectious diseases that are not endemic in their home countries.
+For example, an expatriate in Nigeria is prone to malaria whereas Nigerians in Nigeria are less prone because their immune system is accustomed to the parasite.

 - Abdominal Cramps